adsabs/ADSfulltext/README.md

 Article full text extraction pipeline.
 Set of workers that check the filesystem and convert binary files into text.

+This pipeline extracts:
+- body
+    - includes table and figure captions, appendixes and supplements
+- acknowledgements
+- any dataset(s)

+We do not include the list of references, because those are processed separately by the reference resolver to generate citations.

+##### A note on PDFs:
+When the fulltext is extracted from PDFs, we don’t necessarily have the different portions of the article properly fielded, and we end up throwing everything that comes out in the body field.
+This will include things such as title, author list, abstract, keyword, bibliography, etc.  This is a bug and not a feature, of course, if we could use grobid to properly segment the source document we would only pick the relevant pieces

 ## Dependencies

 In GNU/Linux (Debian based) we need the following packages in order to be able to compile the lxml package specified in the requirements: